ezraroi/Human-AI-Collab/output/concepts.md

     - This:
         - Fixes the transformation in time (chronotope),
         - Creates substrate for future pattern recognition,
-        - Carries alpha-elements into future cycles as strengthened baseline C.
+        - Carries materialized, metabolized content into future cycles as strengthened baseline C.
     - **Journal is not required for all valid passes.** Proximity Passes may leave no formal entry; the conversation history itself may serve as weak substrate.

 > Explanation: This reflects your clarification that not everything is "deep enough" for a journal entry.
 The Journal is essential for durable growth but not for all valuable processing.